digital-work-lab/open-source-project/slides/01-topics.md

 # How you can make the project a success

+- Prerequisites: EiAPS and Jap
 - Embrace the challenge and adopt a problem-solving mindset
-- Take full responsibility to set up your programming environment
+- Take full responsibility for setting up your programming environment
 - Be prepared.
 Know your code, be able to explain it, and ask prepared questions (Google it, consider different options)
 - Do not use generative AI such as ChatGPT (risk of copyright infringement)
 - Adopt an Open-Source approach (work publicly, communicate in English, create a profile)